MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/quick-tour-home-page.md

 ---

-# Quick tour of the home page
+# Overview of home page

 [!include [banner](includes/preview-banner.md)]
 [!include [banner](includes/banner.md)]

-This topic provides a quick tour of the home page in Microsoft Dynamics 365 Commerce.
+This topic provides an overview of the home page in Microsoft Dynamics 365 Commerce.

 ## Overview